ray-project/enhancements/reps/2023-06-06-simplify-sync.md

    train.report(checkpoint=Checkpoint.from_directory("path/to/dir"))
 ```

-Train will make a copy of the specified checkpoint data in the trial dir for persistence.
-The checkpoint data is managed by Train (e.g., Train may restore only the latest checkpoint or delete previous checkpoints to save space according to checkpoint policy).
+Train will take ownership of the specified checkpoint data, deleting the directory after the checkpoint upload finishes.
+The checkpoint data will then be managed by Train (e.g., Train may restore only the latest checkpoint or delete previous checkpoints to save space according to checkpoint policy).

 The files of the recorded checkpoint can be accessed via `result.checkpoint`.
-The `Checkpoint` object itself is a logical tuple of `(path, pyarrow.fs.FileSystem)`.
+The `Checkpoint` object itself is a logical tuple of `(path, pyarrow.fs.FileSystem)`, and this tuple is immutable.
 Users can also get and set arbitrary metadata to these checkpoints (e.g., preprocessor configs, model settings, etc), which will be recorded in a `metadata.json` file.

+### Multi-rank checkpoints

 Checkpoints can be recorded from multiple ranks.
 By default, only checkpoint data from rank zero is preserved.
 Data from all ranks can be retained via a `keep_all_ranks` option.
+Train will merge checkpoint data from all ranks into a single directory for the checkpoint number.
+The reason is this: users can always namespace their files/dirs by rank by the `train.context.world_rank` manually, so there isn't any reason why Train should do it for them.
+In fact, certain frameworks such as Lightning assume merged directories and could break if we enforced per-rank subdirectories.

+Similarly, for restoration the new Checkpoint API allows users to customize restoration strategy.
+For example, if they wanted to implement per-rank restore, they could call `pyarrow.fs.copy_files()` on selected files within the checkpoint path, rather than using the naive `Checkpoint.to_directory()` call.

 ### FAQ

 - What's in this persistent trial directory?

     This directory contains metric files written by Train loggers, such as JSON metrics, checkpoint data managed by Train, as well as arbitrary artifacts created by a trial.

+- Can I exclude files written in the trial dir from sync? (e.g., core dumps)

+    Yes, the SyncConfig will allow you to exclude files by pattern.

 - What guarantees does Train make about persistence?